 The Yellow Dot Nursery in Ampfield provides an educationally stimulating environment where children are valued as individuals and encouraged to develop their potential.
 Ofsted recently rated the nursery as "Outstanding" saying "Children benefit from excellent quality teaching, well-trained staff ignite children’s enthusiasm for learning, promote independence and celebrate diversity."

-To date, the Market has raised over £19,800 for Hall funds.
-The Market team, Claire, Diane, Sue and Beryl generously volunteer their time and baking skills to provide a wonderful selection of cakes.
+The Market generates £1500 a year towards Village Hall funds.
+The Market team, Claire, Diane, Janet and Sue generously volunteer their time and baking skills to provide a delicious seasonal selection of cakes every month.

-If you would like to rent a table or for more information contact, Julie on 02380 254587 (evenings please)
+If you would like to rent a table or for more information please contact Julie on 02380 254587

-The Ampfield Art Class was started in 2002.
+The Ampfield Art Class is now in its eighteenth year.
 It takes place on a Thursday afternoon between 2pm and 4pm in Ampfield Village Hall (SO51 9BJ).
-If you are an absolute beginner or if you would like to develop your skills further then come along and join our enthusiastic, friendly and informal group.
+If you are an absolute beginner or if you would like to develop your skills further, then come along and join our enthusiastic, friendly and informal group.
 Help and guidance is given on an individual basis.
-Each session costs £5 and refreshments are included.
-Each session costs £5 and refreshments are included. th eSummer term will end on July 20th 2017, new students are always very welcome to join us.
+Each session costs £5 and refreshments are included .

 Meeting every Tuesday from 7pm to 10pm in the Ampfield Village Hall.
 This is a very popular club playing friendly duplicate bridge.
 The club caters for a mixed standard of players.
 You will be made to feel very welcome.